 2 Lakeview Ave, Toronto, Canada – instagram.com/hanm0t0

-Antler: As the name might suggest, wild life is the main thing here.
-On the menu you’ll find various game meat that you’d perhaps never taste in your own country.
-Like deers, bisons or wild pigs!
-All ingredients are local, but the preparation often has an international touch.
-Such as Canadian deer prepared in a Jamaican way.
-Sounds exciting, doesn’t it?
-This hotspot (also on Dundas Street) also serves a great brunch during the weekend!
+Antler: As the name might suggest, this place is all about wild animals.
+The menu features a variety of game dishes you might never taste in your own country.
+Think deer, bison, or wild boar!
+All ingredients are local, but the preparation often has an international twist.
+Think Canadian venison prepared Jamaican-style.
+Sounds exciting, right?
+This hotspot (also located on Dundas Street) also serves a delicious brunch on weekends!

 1454 Dundas St W, Toronto, Canada – antlerkitchenbar.com